DavidAbram/do-ssl/README.md

 }
 ```

-1. If you enabled automatic upload in ``config.json``, ensure you can SSH to children servers without a password:
+1. Ensure you can SSH to child servers without a password:

     1. On the master server, use ``ssh-keygen`` to generate a SSH key pair without a passphrase.
     2. Copy the content of ``/root/.ssh/id_rsa.pub`` to ``/root/.ssh/authorized_keys`` on children servers.
     3. Verify you can SSH to children servers without a password.

 4. Execute ``./create.sh``.
 This will generate a certificate for every 100 domains in ``domains.txt``.
+The certificate files will be located in ``/etc/letsencrypt/live/<domain>/``

 5. If you enabled automatic upload in ``config.json``, an attempt will be made to upload the certificates to remote servers (using the domain names as addresses).
 The certificates will be uploaded as ``/etc/certs/fullchain.pem`` and ``/etc/certs/privkey.pem``.